Concentration Problems in Children

 TALi Train: Improving Concentration in Children

-For instance, if a child has great selection abilities then they will be moved up to levels that are more complex within an exercise, but if they struggle with focus (concentration) then they will work at levels that are less difficult within that exercise.
+For instance, if a child has great selection abilities then they will be moved up to levels that are more complex within an exercise but, if they struggle with focus (concentration), they will work at levels that are less difficult within that exercise.